summer-ospp/help-en/docs/student.md

   i.
 All the selected students will receive a gift package from the organizing committee.

   ii.
-Students who pass the final term assessment will receive the project bonus.
+Students who pass the final assessment will receive the project bonus.

   iii.
-Students who pass the mid-term assessment will obtain the certificate of completion or outstanding student certificate.
+Students who pass the final assessment will obtain the certificate of completion or outstanding student certificate.

 ## Student Eligibility